 Subfloor ventilation reduces the amount of moisture that is able to build up under your floors.
 Moisture creates a breeding ground for moulds, and presents the ideal home for termites and other pests that love warm damp environments.
 When air is being distributed through your subfloor ventilation system, the environment remains cool and dry.

-When considering subfloor ventilation, it is important to think about the cost of installation.
-However, in most cases subfloor heating is a worthwhile investment.
+When considering subfloor ventilation, it is important to think about sub floor ventilation installation costs.
+However, in most cases, subfloor heating is a worthwhile investment.
 The damage that damp, mould, and condensation can cause will cost you more in the long run.
 Installing subfloor ventilation is much cheaper during a new build, as you do not have associated renovation costs.
 Don’t forget, if you need an inspection we offer industry-leading new home building inspections in Sydney.